cs3org/OCM-API/README.md

 The Sending Server MAY offer the Sending Party an address book tool, where OCM Addresses can be stored over time in a labeled and/or searchable way.
 This decouples the act by which the OCM Address string is passed into the Sending Server's database from the selection of the Receiving Party in preparation for Share Creation.

 #### Public Link Flow
-An interface for anonymously viewing a Resource on the Sending Server, MAY allow any internet user to type or paste an OCM address into an HTML form, as a Sending Gesture.
+An interface for anonymously viewing a Resource on the Sending Server MAY allow any internet user to type or paste an OCM address into an HTML form, as a Sending Gesture.
 This means that the Sending Party and the Receiving Party could be the same person, so contact between them does not need to be explicitly established.

 #### Public Invite Flow
-Similarly, an interface on the Sending Server, MAY allow any internet user to type or paste an OCM address into an HTML form, as a Sending Gesture for a given Resource, without itself providing a way to access that particular Resource.
+Similarly, an interface on the Sending Server MAY allow any internet user to type or paste an OCM address into an HTML form, as a Sending Gesture for a given Resource, without itself providing a way to access that particular Resource.
 A link to this interface could then for instance be shared on a mailing list, allowing all subscribers to effectively request access to the Resource by making a Sending Gesture to the Sending Server with their own OCM Address.

 #### Invite Flow
 ##### Rationale